In 2009, Harvard University needed a faculty website solution but it faced two key challenges:

 In 2017, the OpenScholar research team lifted out of Harvard University and became OpenScholar LLC.
 Our company now offers the services that support the software outside of Harvard University for the first time.
 These services include: cloud hosting; system administration; end-user training; theming & design; and a 9am-5pm helpdesk.

-Now every university and research organization can benefit from OpenScholar in the same way Harvard has done.
+Now every university and research organization can leverage Harvard's development and benefit from OpenScholar in the same way Harvard has done.